openwallet-foundation-labs/tsp/docs/src/custom-vids.md

 # Implement custom VIDs

-The `Store`, exposed as the primary API for the TSP Rust library, accepts adding private and verified VIDs.
+The `SecureStore`, exposed as the primary API for the TSP Rust library, accepts adding private and verified VIDs.

 A private VID is an identity that contains private key material